 Drop/Add dates (100% refunds only before the first day of the semester), withdrawal deadlines, holidays, exam week, etc.

 Computer labs, Student Resources, Help Desk

-August 2021 Orientation will be held Virtually!
+January 2023 Orientation dates will be announced soon!
 More information will be sent via email.

 International Student Orientation

 In addition to their degree program orientation, new F-1 and J-1 visa students joining a Zicklin MBA or MS program will attend a mandatory one-day International Student Orientation.
 Students will receive more information from the International Student Service Center (ISSC).

 For students interested in pre-MBA/MS preparation, there are a number of programs available online and through Baruch College.
 To assist you in your efforts to find a program suitable for you, we have provided the names of some programs and services below.
 This list is not exhaustive and is only to serve as a starting point to explore program options that best fit your needs.
 Baruch College and the City University of New York do not endorse any of the programs or services on this list.

 Baruch Newman Library, BCTC, and Subotnick Center Workshops: http://newman.baruch.cuny.edu/services/workshops/

 Baruch on iTunes U: http://www.baruch.cuny.edu/itunesu/